manjavacas/fence/README.md

 ## Acknowledgements 🎁

-* Tool developed as final grade project for the Computer Science Faculty of Ciudad Real (UCLM).
+* Tool developed as final grade project for the University College of Computer Science of Ciudad Real (UCLM).
 * Special thanks to Aurora Vizcaíno and José Ángel Olivas for their collaboration and mentorship.